-Projects are strongly encouraged to meet the energy reduction goals established in the AIA Sustainable Architectural Practice Position Statement and the AIA 2030 Commitment, which currently call for a minimum 60% reduction in energy use from regional baselines.
+Projects are strongly encouraged to meet the expectations set with our “Public Policy: Architects are Environmentally Responsible” Position statement on page 18.
+As well they are encouraged to meet the AIA 2030 Commitment, which currently call for a minimum 70% reduction in energy use from regional baselines.

 Project Information: Please describe your project (maximum of 500 words) emphasizing the elements of design achievement as defined in the Judging Criteria.
 Include project intentions, programing requirements, cost data, and the distinguishing aspects of your resolution.

 Sustainable Design Intent and Innovation: Describe how these strategies are integrated within the project’s overall design goals.

 Energy: A brief summary of energy and carbon reduction strategies, plus metrics per Energy Star Target Finder.
 If the submitted building type is not listed on the Target Finder website, use the Architecture 2030 Challenge Targets.

 • EUI in kBtu/sf/yr excluding on-site renewable energy contribution (predicted is acceptable if actual is not available)

 • EUI in kBtu/sf/yr including on-site renewable energy contribution (predicted is acceptable if actual is not available; carbon offsets will not be counted)

 • Predicted % regional energy reduction per Energy Star Target Finder

 • Light Power Density (LPD) in watts/sf identified as either whole-building or space-by-space compliance

 Community Connectivity: A brief summary of community and public transit connectivity, plus metrics.